Skip to Content

 Use this soil after the seeds or pits have sprouted.
 Each batch is hand blended to make sure the growing environment is ideal for the tree.
 It is quick draining to eliminate the possibility of root rot, making it the best possible environment for the tree to grow.
 Perlite and horticulture sand was added to a peat mixture to shed water quickly and allow for proper airflow.

-It is fertilizer and chemical-free.
+It is fertiliser and chemical-free.

 Pros